-- Rolled oats: because you can’t have overnight oats without oats!
+Rolled oats: because you can’t have overnight oats without oats!
 You can try subbing for quick oats, but I do not recommend using steel cut oats.

-- Non-dairy milk: to soak with the oats and help them soften.
+Non-dairy milk: to soak with the oats and help them soften.
 Any non-dairy milk will work, my personal favorite is almond milk.

-- Cover and let sit overnight in the fridge or for at least 1 hour to thicken.
+Cover and let sit overnight in the fridge or for at least 1 hour to thicken.

-- Once the oats have thickened, give them a stir to make sure no ingredients settled at the bottom.
-If they are too thick for your liking, feel free to add in some extra milk.
+Once the oats have thickened, give them a stir to make sure no ingredients settled at the bottom.
+If they are too thick for your liking, feel free to add in some extra milk to thin it out.

-- Either stir in the chia jam or layer it in a large and top with additional blueberries.
+Either stir in the chia jam or layer it in a large and top with additional blueberries and enjoy!

 You can, if you want, reheat the oats in the morning for a more cozy breakfast.
 This will also melt the berries and give an ultra blueberry-y taste.